almostearthling/when-command-docs/tutorial.rst

 The provided examples illustrate simple tasks that could serve as a starting point to build more complex actions.
-Me too, I started developing **When** with very simpple goals in mind.
+Me too, I started developing **When** with very simple goals in mind.
 Then **When** ended up including more interesting features on which I also built some tools -- one_ of them is even used to help develop **When** itself.
 The provided examples are about